rutopio/Telegram-messages-to-Google-Sheets/README.md

 ## Google API Settings

-1. Visit to [Google API Console](https://console.developers.google.com/) and create a new project.
+1. Visit [Google API Console](https://console.developers.google.com/) and create a new project.
 2. In this new project, click `APIs & Services > +ENABLE APIS AND SERVICES`

 ![](google_api.png)